-Risks Related to Our Corporate Structure
+Risks Related to Ownership of Our Ordinary Shares

-Our share price may be volatile due to fluctuations in our operating results and other factors, each of which could cause our stock price to decline.
+Our share price may be volatile due to fluctuations in our operating results and other factors, including the activities and operating results of our customers or competitors, any of which could cause our stock price to decline.

 Our revenues, expenses and results of operations have fluctuated in the past and are likely to do so in the future from quarter to quarter and year to year due to the risk factors described in this section and elsewhere in this Quarterly Report on Form 10-Q. In addition to market and industry factors, the price and trading volume of our ordinary shares may fluctuate in response to a number of events and factors relating to us, our competitors, our customers and the markets we serve, many of which are beyond our control.
 Factors such as variations in our total revenues, earnings and cash flow, announcements of new investments or acquisitions, changes in our pricing practices or those of our competitors, commencement or outcome of litigation, sales of ordinary shares by us or our principal shareholders, fluctuations in market prices for our services and general market conditions could cause the market price of our ordinary shares to change substantially.
 Any of these factors may result in large and sudden changes in the volume and price at which our ordinary shares trade.
+For example, on March 8, 2011, the closing price of our ordinary shares on the NYSE was \$27.10 per share.
+Following the earnings announcement of one of our customers, the closing price of our ordinary shares fell to \$20.49 per share on March 9, 2011.
+In addition, from July 8, 2011, following the announcement by Oclaro, Inc. of their delivery of a notice of termination of our volume supply agreement, through July 14, 2011, our share price on the NYSE declined approximately 22%.
 Among other things, volatility and weakness in our stock price could mean that investors may not be able to sell their shares at or above the prices they paid.
 Volatility and weakness could also impair our ability in the future to offer our ordinary shares or convertible securities as a source of additional capital and/or as consideration in the acquisition of other businesses.

 Furthermore, the stock markets have experienced extreme price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many companies.
 These fluctuations often have been unrelated or disproportionate to the operating performance of those companies.
-These broad market and industry fluctuations, as well as general economic, political and market conditions such as recessions, interest rate changes or international currency fluctuations, may cause the market price of shares of our common stock to decline.
+These broad market and industry fluctuations, as well as general economic, political and market conditions such as recessions, interest rate changes or international currency fluctuations, may cause the market price of our ordinary shares to decline.
 In the past, companies that have experienced volatility in the market price of their stock have been subject to securities class action litigation.
 We may be the target of this type of litigation in the future.
 Securities litigation against us could result in substantial costs and divert our management's attention from other business concerns, which could seriously harm our business.